Developer Guide

 4.7.2 Sequence Diagram of Summary Feature

-string to be updated upon starting up the Jarvis Graphical User Interface and in sync with the
+In order for the Summary string to be updated upon starting up the Jarvis Graphical User Interface and in sync with the

 upon start up and after each command is executed.
 The following is a sequence diagram when a user command is